 Bowls Development Alliance

-Bowls England is the National Governing Body (NGB) for the sport of Flat Green Lawn Bowls in England.
+Bowls England is the National Governing Body (NGB) for the sport of Outdoor Flat Green Lawn Bowls in England.
 It was formed as a company limited by guarantee on 1st January 2008 following a unification of the English Bowling Association (EBA) and English Women’s Bowling Association (EWBA).

-English Indoor Bowls Association
+English Indoor Bowling Association